benhammondmusic/tanks/tanks/README.md

 - Terrain generation and drawing needs to be scoped out of game.newGame() to make **Change Terrain** button operational, and to allow **New Game** button to start play on existing terrain.
 - Display explosion AFTER shot lands
 - Smaller buttons so all fit in a row with resume button
 - Make tanks fall when ground under them is destroyed.
-Maybe can hurt them if hitpoints are implemented?
+Maybe can hurt them if hit points are implemented?
+- Flatten terrain directly below tanks.

 ## Cool Features In Progress: